axelhahn/class-htpasswd/docs/30_Usage/30_Configure_htaccess.md

 After generating a htpasswd file and/ or a htgroup file you need to add some configuration to your webserver to use them.

-In the apache Httpd there are 2 common methods:
+In the Apache httpd there are 2 common methods:

 ### Webservice config